Dermestaria

 What are dermestid beetles?

 Dermestid beetles are the variety of beetle species within the genus Dermestes.
 They are quite small, the adults generally not bigger that 10 mm.
-These beetles are nature's cleaning crew by eating carcasses and that is something that characterizes them.
+These beetles are nature's cleaning crew by eating carcasses and that is their main trait that characterizes them.
 The larvae as well as the adults feed on animal products such as meat, but they absolutely won't bite you in your living fingers while handling them.
 They are a relatively easy species to keep, even when you are new to beetle breeding.

 These beetles can be part of the cleaner crew in bioactive reptile terraria and insect enclosures.
 They will feed on dead insects and sheds.
 Some species can also feed on plant materials including grains.
 Those species are more able to survive on a diet of kibble when carrion is scarce.
 All species are different in their qualities.